icebert04/icebert04.github.io/_posts/2018-1-19-no-to-french-toast.md

 WTF are they trying to do?
 Didn't they know I am happily married?
 Are they aware that not all guys are desperate hungry dogs?
 Do they know that girls are not snack but more of a vintage wine that you want to keep forever?

+That is the reason why women doesn't want to hangout with men anymore.
+Women think of dinner as a friendly date while Men thinks of what room to get after dinner.

+Guys, please pay attentively...
+Girls are not Snacks or Sex Toys.
+They in fact can be your friend... a good & loyal friend.
+Try doing that for a change.
+No sex, No malice, just plain talking companion who can teach more about clothes or maybe urban gardening... you'll never know what good will come out of it.

+For me, I have to pass on the French Toast!
+The girl from France is a good friend of mine.